 \subsubsection{Separation and Controlled Sharing.}

-With the reachability tracked, functions can specify the resource separation between the argument and the function by the domain qualifier.
-A freshness marker $\QFresh$ in the function domain qualifier requires that the argument is contextually fresh relative to the function, which ensures separation between computation.
-Controlled sharing can be specified through @$\QFresh$q@, permitting at most the overlap @q@ is observable from both the function and the argument.
+With reachability tracked, functions can require the separation of resources between the argument and the function by the domain qualifier.
+A freshness marker $\QFresh$ in the function domain qualifier requires that the argument is contextually fresh relative to the function, which ensures separation between computations.
+Controlled sharing can be specified through a function domain qualifier @$\QFresh$q@, permitting at most the overlap @q@ observable from both the function and the argument.

-The domain qualifier of function @f@ permits the argument to share only @u@ with the function but not @v@, encoding the sense of controlled sharing.
+The domain qualifier @$\QFresh$u@ of function @f@ permits the argument to share only @u@ with the function, but not @v@, achieving the sense of controlled sharing.